Eden4897/TsBotTemplate/readme.md

 * `msg: Message`: The discord message sent by the member that started this command
 * `args: Array<string>`: An array of arguments in the command that the member started.
 Note that the command itself will not be included in this array
 * `help: MessageEmbed`: The help embed that is constructed from the `name`, `description`, `usage` and `example` provided
-* `cdReset: () => any`: A function when called that will reset the cooldown of the command, allowing the user to use the comamnd right after
+* `cdReset: () => any`: A function when called that will reset the cooldown of the command, allowing the user to use the comamnd right afterwards

 #### Example:
 ```